coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/docs/types.md

 ## `DevcontainersConfig`

-Defines a set of configuration options for setting how the frontend detects whether a repo entity supports the dev containers spec.
+Defines a set of configuration options for setting how the frontend detects whether a repo entity supports the Dev Containers spec.

 ### Type definition